About Policy

 Where is this information from and is it up to date?

 All the policies are based on the parties’ official websites, policy documents, press releases and social media posts.
-Sometimes we have included citations to government or news websites where useful.
+Sometimes we include citations to government or news websites where useful.
 You can find links to original sources by clicking on a policy.

-Policy is updated daily.
-You can expect a delay of no more than a day between new policy announcements and their publication on Policy.
+Policy.nz is updated daily.
+You can expect a delay of no more than 48 hours between new policy announcements and their publication on Policy.nz, although the delay may be longer during busy periods.

-Information about the candidates was gathered from the candidates themselves.
-Candidates’ responses have been left in their own words.
-We have edited their responses only for spelling and typos.
+Information about the candidates is gathered from the candidates themselves.
+Candidates’ responses are left in their own words.
+Policy.nz edits responses only for spelling and typos.

 Are all the policies included?

-We publish summaries of all policies that a party is campaigning on this election based on our assessment of the publicly available sources.
+We publish summaries of all policies that a party is campaigning on this election, based on our assessment of publicly available sources.
 In most cases, that is all policies included in documents published on the party’s website.
+However, our assessment of what amounts to a policy may vary from the parties’ assessment.

 Are all the parties included?

-A party doesn’t need to register if it is standing only electorate candidates.
-These unregistered parties will appear as candidates’ parties on this website and on the voting papers.
+Some registered parties are not contesting the party vote, and a party doesn’t need to register if it is standing only electorate candidates.
+A candidate who is running for a party will have that party's name on this website and on voting papers.

 Are all the candidates included?